Has A Recent Traumatic Event Led To A Significant Change In Your Child?

 This is your child’s life and wellbeing.
 Addressing the emotions and behaviors associated with your child’s PTSD may prevent a host of problems from continuing to occur now and as he or she enters new developmental stages, such as adolescence.
 Working with a therapist on fully processing a trauma and the physical and emotional symptoms it creates now can be critical.
 It can help symptoms from becoming compounded and prevent negative residual feelings and behaviors.
 It can also give both you and your child the tools, education, resources and support needed to navigate a painful and confusing time.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with PTSD in children or who they or their child couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an initial assessment and match you with a therapist who is trained and experienced in working with children experiencing PTSD and whose personality is a good match for you and your child.
+At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced in working with children experiencing PTSD and whose personality is a good match for you and your child.
 Once you find that good match, making a commitment to your child, yourself and your family may be one of the most valuable investments there is.
 Imagine your child feeling and functioning better on a regular basis and ask yourself what that’s worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.